Constructive criticism

 The Latin demeanor

-WHY say circles, if we say cats?
-Ancient money talk along trade routes can give us a clue.
-More→
+Why say circles, if we say cats?
+Ancient money talk along trade routes can give us a clue. ■More

 Philology

-The Greek philos and logos together have been to tell, love of mind and language.
-There is no requirement for a Sentimentalist flair: love is an elegant shape of a word, and minds never are fond of affective disorders.
-Regarding an idea ugly as a mind without natural language — love is dainty.
-More→
+Love of mind and language is the sense of this human activity.
+There is no requirement for a sentimentalist flair: love is simply an elegant shape of a word.
+Regarding an idea ugly as a mind without natural language — love is dainty. ■More

 Grammar is always a project